n6ai/minze/docs/guide/index.md

 ## Scaffolding a project

 The easiest way to get started locally is to scaffold a new Minze dev environment.
 It comes with everything you need to develop custom web components and publish them to npm.
-Out of the box, it comes with [Vite](https://vitejs.dev/).

 > Minze requires [Node.js](https://nodejs.dev/) version >= `16.0.0`